 At New Process Fibre Company, our nylon washers are among the most trusted in the industry.
 We are fully PPAP compliant as a tier 2 and 3 supplier, ensuring that our work meets the highest levels of quality.

 Our black nylon washers are employed by some of the biggest names in the auto industry, including Ford, Chrysler, and Jaguar.
 We maintain a tremendous inventory of nylon materials and 75 punch presses, with a dedicated, experienced tooling department that can produce all varieties of custom orders in-house.
+For more information about our nylon washers, please visit this page.
 To find out more about our black nylon washers and how they can fulfill the requirements for your automotive application, please contact us directly.